Updated: 8 hours ago

 “This ability to invest smaller amounts gives the ability for more companies to get funding to be able to raise capital.”

-With Assure, the costs in SVPs are smaller compared to eight years ago.
+With Assure, the costs in SVPs investment are smaller compared to eight years ago.

 [15:42] How Assure Managed to Lower the Cost of SPV

 They placed tax, legal, accounting, balance, and administration in one place.
 Through this, the administration and management of SPVs are more convenient.